Nemocas/AbstractAlgebra.jl/docs/src/free_associative_algebra.md

 ## Generic free algebra types

-AbstractAlgebra provides a generic type `Generic.FreeAssAlgElem{T}` where `T` is the type of elements of the coefficient ring.
+AbstractAlgebra provides a generic type `Generic.FreeAssociativeAlgebraElem{T}` where `T` is the type of elements of the coefficient ring.
 The elements are implemented using a Julia array of coefficients and a vector of vectors of `Int`s for the monomial words.
 Parent objects of such elements have